dikortis/LetsTalkETC/Episodes/Episode_11.md

-what's the answer to this and I tell you oh it's five and you could say okay Road are you sure and I say yeah yeah trust me and there's no real way for you to check that the correct answer is five unless you go through and do the entire computation
+what's the answer to this and I tell you oh it's five and you could say okay Road are you sure and I say trust me and there's no real way for you to check that the correct answer is five unless you go through and do the entire computation